xt67/SoroOne-main/CONTRIBUTING.md

 ## 📜 License

-By contributing to Dashly, you agree that your contributions will be licensed under the MIT License.
+By contributing to SoroOne, you agree that your contributions will be licensed under the MIT License.

 ---

-Thank you for helping make Dashly better! 🎉
+Thank you for helping make SoroOne better! 🎉